Competitive prices for top quality

 Uses of Callistephus as a cut flower

-1. Cut flowers for bouquets – Use the sturdy stems and colorful flowers for fresh bouquets and flower arrangements indoors.
+1. Cut flowers for bouquets – Use the sturdy stems and colorful flowers for fresh bouquets and indoor floral arrangements.

-2. Borders and flowerbeds – Add height, structure and colour to your borders with these exuberant flowers.
+2. Borders and flowerbeds – Add height, structure, and color to your borders with these exuberant flowers.

-3. Pots and containers – Compact Aster varieties are suitable for pots, balcony boxes and patios.
+3. Pots and containers – Compact Aster varieties are suitable for pots, balcony planters, and patios.

 Tips for sowing Callistephus

-1. Sowing time – Sow indoors from February to April or directly outdoors after the last frost.
+1. Sowing time – Sow indoors from February to April or immediately outdoors after the last frost.

-3. Care – Keep the soil moist during germination and the early growth phase; feed regularly to encourage strong, healthy plants.
+3. Care – Keep the soil moist during germination and the first growth phase; provide nutrients regularly to encourage strong and healthy plants.

 5. Maintenance – Remove wilted flowers (deadheading) to prolong flowering and maintain healthy stems.